eslint/eslint/docs/src/rules/prefer-promise-reject-errors.md

 - http://bluebirdjs.com/docs/warning-explanations.html#warning-a-promise-was-rejected-with-a-non-error
 ---

-Requires using Error objects as Promise rejection reasons.

 It is considered good practice to only pass instances of the built-in `Error` object to the `reject()` function for user-defined errors in Promises. `Error` objects automatically store a stack trace, which can be used to debug an error by determining where it came from.
 If a Promise is rejected with a non-`Error` value, it can be difficult to determine where the rejection occurred.